 Will Britain ever be humble enough to consider how they treated Rishi Sunak and the implications of that?
 Sunak could have easily gone to California following the implosions of Boris Johnson and Liz Truss, as he was being ridiculed for doing after July 4.

-Rishi Sunak believed erroneously that because he was born and obtained British passport, the majority of Britons also saw him as such and would provide him fair trial.
+Rishi Sunak believed erroneously that because he was born and obtained a British passport, the majority of Britons also saw him as such and would provide him a fair trial.

 However, the manner he has been covered by the mainstream and social media serves as further evidence that, despite their increased caution when expressing it, 82% of the people in Britain’s “multi-cultural” rainbow nation remain White, and they still view non-Whites as outsiders.
 In politics, rainbow-wallas are acceptable as adjutants but not as major players.
 Still.